saaedimam/Vanilla-JS-site-/README.md

 # KTL Vanilla JS Website

+A professional website for Kattali Textile Ltd., showcasing our export-oriented apparel manufacturing capabilities.

-Assumption: demo API and form endpoints use public services (`jsonplaceholder.typicode.com` and `httpbin.org`).
+**Note:** Demo API and form endpoints use public services (`jsonplaceholder.typicode.com` and `httpbin.org`).
 Replace with real services for production.

 ## Setup